maswindo/GenAIAssistant/README.md

       `python -m venv venv`

-      Create a Python virtual environment for Mac Method 1 (if your default python version is already =>3.11)
+      Create a Python virtual environment for Mac

-      `python3 -m venv venv`

-      Method 2 (example installs v 3.11, likely will need homebrew so as not to use Mac's default python 3.9.7, preferable for flexibility without having to manually change python version in PATH)
+      (example uses python3.11, likely will need homebrew so as not to use Mac's default python 3.9.7, preferable for flexibility without having to manually change python version in PATH)

       `/usr/local/bin/python3.11 -m venv venv`

       Activating Virtual Environment in Python for Windows

       `venv\Scripts\activate`